 You may be asking, “Why not have all of these functions in one system?
 Why does it have to be broken down, making it more complex?”
 The answer is quite simple.
 Not all customers need all of these modules.
 Businesses can start with the absolute minimum, perhaps just a CMS/E-Commerce site, and slowly grow and evolve the platform overtime.
 Businesses also have the option to choose other systems to integrate with their website.
 So, to make this integration easy, the systems have been decoupled, meaning you can easily turn things on and off and choose only what you need.

-If you want to know more, speak to the Episerver experts here at Niteco.
-We have 120 certified Episerver developers, the largest number of any Episerver partner.
+If you want to know more, speak to the Optimizely experts here at Niteco.
+We have 120 certified Optimizely developers, the largest number of any Optimizely partner.
 We have helped businesses around the globe in their digital transformation, with industries ranging from retail, healthcare, and media to finance, government bodies, and so on.
 Find out how we can help you.

 Looking for a partner